cmd-stream/cmd-stream-go/README.md

 3. Keep connections alive to avoid the overhead of frequent connection setup and teardown.

-Following these practices can significantly enhance throughput and reduce latency between your services.
+These practices, implemented via the [client group](https://github.com/cmd-stream/cmd-stream-examples-go/blob/main/group/client_group_test.go), can significantly enhance throughput and reduce latency between your services.

 # cmd-stream-go and RPC
 If you're already using RPC, cmd-stream-go can boost performance by offering a